 To see what experiences and knowledge are most helpful, you can start by considering what companies are looking for when they seek out candidates for a position in HR.
 As businesses compete for the best employees in every part of their operations, it's human resources professionals who figure out how to recruit and retain top performers.

-"Human resources is really kind of the glue to the organization," said Lucas Croteau, owner of New Hampshire staffing agency The Wellington Group Recruiting and a Southern New Hampshire University (SNHU) alumnus.
+"Human resources is really kind of the glue to the organization," said Lucas Croteau, owner of New Hampshire staffing agency The Wellington Group Recruiting and a Southern New Hampshire University (SNHU) alum.
 "They keep people happy and engaged and figure out how to retain workers."

 HR roles are changing rapidly, according to Deloitte's 2016 Global Human Capital Trends survey.
 The survey found that human resources specialists are now increasingly integrated into companies' strategic planning.
 Rather than putting together benefits packages or screening job candidates, HR departments are often responsible for fostering teamwork and strong workplace cultures.
 They're also expected to use data-based methods to strengthen workers' performance and work cooperatively with other company leaders on big-picture issues that touch every part of the enterprise.

-Over the coming years, the Bureau of Labor Statistics (BLS)* reports that human resource specialists will need to handle increasingly complex employment laws and health insurance options.
+Over the coming years, the Bureau of Labor Statistics (BLS) reports that human resource specialists will need to handle increasingly complex employment laws and health insurance options.
 As of May 2015, BLS found that the typical human resources specialist made $58,350 a year.
 Meanwhile, experienced professionals who go on to become human resources managers earn a typical salary of $104,440.
-BLS also finds that the HR manager positions are growing particularly quickly, with an expected increase of 9 percent between 2014 and 2024.*
+BLS also finds that the HR manager positions are growing particularly quickly, with an expected increase of 9% between 2014 and 2024.